January 11, 2023: New SO2R Controller Design

 - You can mute 20 meters by turning off the Rx-A switch.
 When you do this, Radio-B’s audio appears in both headphone speakers.

-- You can Push or Pull the frequency and mode from one Mini/Radio to the other.
-This allows you to have your best radio on one Mini and an older radio (even just a receiver) on the other Mini.
+- You can open the Mode menu and Push or Pull the frequency and mode from one Mini/Radio to the other.
+This allows you to have your best radio on one Mini and an older radio (or even just a receiver) on the other Mini.